zencart/documentation/content/user/troubleshooting/text_main_uppercase.md

 10% of the time it's because you've failed to upload the language file altogether, and thus the define is missing.

-You might start with checking which files you've edited recently or contributions you've added, or compare your files vs a fresh set of Zen Cart files.
+You might start with checking which files you've edited recently or plugins you've added, or compare your files vs a fresh set of Zen Cart files.